caiopizzol/api-requests/examples/README.md

-# API Requests Examples
+# Integrates Examples

-This directory contains example scripts demonstrating how to use API Requests.
+This directory contains example scripts demonstrating how to use Integrates.

 ## Basic Examples

-- **basic_request.py**: Demonstrates how to make basic HTTP requests using API Requests
+- **basic_request.py**: Demonstrates how to make basic HTTP requests using Integrates
 - **authentication.py**: Shows how to use different authentication methods
 - **middleware.py**: Examples of using middleware components for logging, retry, and rate limiting
 - **rest_resource.py**: Shows how to use the REST resource pattern for API interactions